ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 ### osu!catch

 osu!catch's play field only uses the x-axis, so `y` is not relevant.
-Slider curves may utilize vertical space to achieve horizontal acceleration when they are flattened to a one-dimensional play field.
+Slider curves may utilise vertical space to achieve horizontal acceleration when they are flattened to a one-dimensional play field.

 - Hit circles become fruits.
 - Sliders become juice streams, with fruits on each edge.